vishvAsa/notes/content/artha/skills/communication/negotiation.md

   - Charge more than the goods' worth.
   - Lie and generate trust.
 - Be prepared to counter the desperate seller.
+  - Unless you've predetermined to make a quasi-charitable transaction: Strictly keep charity separate from business.
+Otherwise, even your charity will leave you with a bad taste - eg. one of being potentially cheated.
 - Be prepared to walk away.
 Very important.

 ### Info